-In this step, a senior faculty member from HU shadows a UH civil, mechanical, or electrical engineering faculty member.
-One senior faculty was at UH in November 2008.
-The second senior faculty member will be at UH in 2009.
-The duration of this shadowing activity is one month, and includes:
+In this step, a senior faculty member (Dean of Engineering) from HU shadowed the Associate Dean of Engineering at UH in November 2008 and again in October 2009.
+The duration of this shadowing activity is one month for each visit, and included:

 - 1. Observation of engineering classes at different levels. - 2.
-Supervised assistance teaching a variety of engineering courses to develop a variety of pedagogical models and options; a UH professor will supervise the activities of the visiting HU professor. - 3.
-Assist develop course(s) for HU, particularly in an electronic/computer-based classroom or for the distance-learning environment.
+Supervised assistance teaching at variety of engineering courses to develop a variety of pedagogical models and options. - 3.
+Assist in developing course(s) for HU, particularly in an electronic/computer-based classroom or for the distance-learning environment.
 One point of emphasis is the development of future shared projects between UH and HU students. - 4.
 Observation, study, and practice of administrative and management skills, including ongoing faculty and curriculum development and revision. - 5.
 Skill acquisition and practice for managing and completing the assessment process. - 6.
 Academic advising.